Ajay008/OpenCV/Motion Detection/readme.md

 ### Working :
-> * It primarily works on BackgroungSubtractor function of OpenCV.
+> * It works on BackgroungSubtractor function of OpenCV.
 > * After backgroundsubtraction, histogram is used to plot noise in the video frame.
 > * If the noise in the video frame is grater than the threshold set, then a beep sound will be made.